-Care for children or teens diagnosed with cancer doesn’t end when active treatment has finished.
+Care for people diagnosed with cancer does not end when active treatment has finished.
 The health care team will continue to check to make sure the cancer has not returned, manage any side effects, and monitor the patient’s overall health.
 This is called follow-up care.
-All children or teens treated for cancer, including Ewing sarcoma, should have life-long, follow-up care by a doctor or health care team familiar with the late effects of chemotherapy and radiation therapy.
+Everyone treated for cancer, including Ewing sarcoma, should have life-long, follow-up care by a doctor or health care team familiar with the late effects of chemotherapy and radiation therapy.

 This follow-up care may include regular physical examinations, medical tests, or both.
-Doctors want to keep track of your child’s recovery in the months and years ahead.
-Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
+Doctors want to keep track of your or your child's recovery in the months and years ahead.
+Based on the type of treatment the patient received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
 Follow-up care usually includes bone scans, computed tomography (CT) scans, magnetic resonance imaging (MRI) scans, and x-rays.
 The doctor can recommend which screening tests are necessary and how often they should be done.